yuvipanda/words/content/post/things-to-learn.md

 * How to use cgroups directly?
 * Can I just use emacs terminals for all my terminal needs?
 * How does NFS work, and why is it so crappy?
+* How does ssh work?
+* How does mosh work?
+* How do contact lenses work?
+HOW DO LENSES WORK?

 If you know of resources that'll help me learn these things, do let me know!